CulverT01/tchomepage/content/blog/thirteenthpost/thirteenthpost.md

                     data-bs-parent="#accordionObject">
                     <div class="accordion-body">
                     The chapter moves to focus on Raku, as he heads to care for the animals, noting that the chain on his pendant is damaged and will need replacing soon.
 He meets up with Chitoge and asks if she was trying to thank him.
 She responds dismissively before asking why he saved her and that offends him so he insults her back, expecting a comeback (as that is their relationship already), but instead gets a sincere apology (in English), but still gets the gist despite not understanding what she said.
 Chitoge leaves and on her way out finds Raku's pendant with a broken chain. <br />
                     Ruri asks Onodera why she likes Raku, which she struggles to put into words.
 Raku appears and Ruri decides to leave so Onodera will confess her feelings.
 Both Onodera and Raku are super nervous, especially Onodera, as she shows fever-like temperatures and that panics Raku, further exemplifying why she loves him.
-She begins to confess her feelings, whilst Chitoge looks at Raku's pendant remembering that she made promise to a boy when she was younger and made the promise by saying "Zwazse in Love"- could she be Raku's promise girl?
+She begins to confess her feelings, whilst Chitoge looks at Raku's pendant remembering that she made promise to a boy when she was younger and made the promise by saying "Zawsze in Love"- could she be Raku's promise girl?
                     </div>
                 </div>
             </div>